TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 **Lessons from history:** what useful heuristics can we come up with by analysing past wars, conflicts, insurrections, riots and revolutions?

+#### Rough draft

+1. Turbulent periods of the future and it's man-made catastrophe can be generalised by the useful heuristic: things will always get worse.
+   The worst stock market crash, the worst genocide, the worst war, the worst pandemic or the worst haircut;
+   n-1 times throughought the history of each has that record been broken, and on a long enough timescale, it always will.
+   Note that even when this heuristic fails you, you're likely to be happy anyway as something must have turned out unexpectedly positive.
+2. Increasing human life expectancy, population & cancer-like rampant growth under capitalism make us ever more likely to witness these occurences.
+   It would be good to try and and avoid these types of things as far as possible;
+   and where that inevitably (sometimes) fails, deal with the consequences effectively, in terms of both short- & long-term recovery for both the self and the collective.
+4. (Groups of) human beings are likely to handle future crisis in ways that will share certain similarities with how people have done this in the past.
+   As more and more 'spooky' reminiscences of the 1920s are arising to haunt our current decade plus a few genuinely terrifying novelties, it's easy to become alarmed at the unhappy prospect of the 2030s (and 2040s, and 2050s if any of us survive another World War) following suit.
+   Hey mate it's OK - panic.
+Panic as long as you need, take a couple of years and just hit the gym, come back and we'll talk then.
+Cool?
+Cool.
+5. Fortunately, it's very unlikely that there is absolutely nothing usable we can learn from (the failures of) past revolutions.
+   Although there exist a multitude of differences between the context of political violence going back even just 100 years, namely:
+   (digital) technology, labour organisation (industry vs service-based economy), and nuclear weapondry;
+   many other things remain resolutely the same, the first one being the human spirit, our basic neurology unchanged for 10s of 1000s of years.
+   We share the same basic hierarchy of needs, the same drives and desires, and can sometimes be usefully described by our 'story archtype' just like our 20th century ancestors.
+6. Additionally, as organissations often live far longer than people and capitalism is much older than the atom bomb, there are likely to be even more similarities between then and now in how states, corporations and other political bodies have reacted to systemic catastrophes, including what when wrong and what could have been done better.
+7. The best way to investigate this is through the war-gaming of political action in a hypothetical yet increasingly likely future crisis.
+   To take hypotheses and attempt to evaluate them, in order to build a map of how individuals and collectives may be able to effectively take advantage of (impending) catastrophe to their political advantage, when these goals align with those described above.
+   At least part of the coming work will be an attempt to learn from the way that political bodies responded to conflict/violence/stressors past, disecting why & how descisions were made, their effectiveness, and what broad-strokes lessons can be found to direct future action;
+   lessons that enable organisations to respond to (and take advantage of) shocks that destroy _other_ parts of the system.
+   Ruthlessness & cunning required.